 Hello!
-I am an EECS PhD Candidate at UC Berkeley advised by Laura Waller.
-I work on computational imaging, which is the joint design of imaging hardware and algorithms, to create more capable cameras and microscopes.
-My work is at the intesection of signal processing, optics, optimization, and machine learning.
-I am part of the Berkeley Artificial Intelligence Research (BAIR) Lab.
+I am a PhD Candidate in Laura Waller's Computational Imaging Lab at UC Berkeley in the Electrical Engineering and Computer Sciences (EECS) department.
+I work on co-designing optics and algorithms to create better, smaller, and more capable cameras and microscopes.
+My work is at the intersection of signal processing, optics, optimization, and machine learning.

-Congrats to my REU mentee Vi Tran for transfering from Orange Coast College to UC Berkeley!
+Congrats to my REU mentee Vi Tran for transferring from Orange Coast College to UC Berkeley!

 Congrats to my undergraduate mentee Ellin Zhao on choosing UCLA for her PhD!